hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 - Rustup
 ---

 Recently we released [Rustup 1.26.0], which includes a bunch of new features and bug fixes.
 We also upgraded the [clap] version to 3.2.25, which is a major version upgrade.
-This upgrade is a bit tricky, because clap 3.0.0 has a lot of breaking changes.
-We need to make sure that the new version of Rustup works as expected.
-So before we upgrade clap we added [UI tests] for Rustup.
+This upgrade was a bit tricky, because clap 3.0.0 had a lot of breaking changes.
+We needed to make sure that the new version of Rustup worked as expected.
+So before we upgraded clap we added [UI tests] for Rustup.
 We use [trycmd] to test the CLI of Rustup.
 In this post I will show you how to use `trycmd` to test your CLI.

 [Rustup 1.26.0]: https://blog.rust-lang.org/2023/04/25/Rustup-1.26.0.html
 [clap]: https://github.com/clap-rs/clap